YunduanLin/YunduanLin.github.io/_news/announcement_2.md

 ---
 layout: post
-date: 2023-03-13
+date: 2024-03-13
 inline: true
 ---

-Our paper "Content Promotion for Online Content Platforms with the Diffusion Effect" has been accepted by Manufacturing & Service Operations Management!
-Please check our paper [here](https://doi.org/10.1287/msom.2022.0172).
+Our paper __Content Promotion for Online Content Platforms with the Diffusion Effect__ has been accepted by _Manufacturing & Service Operations Management_!
+Please check our paper [here](https://pubsonline.informs.org/doi/10.1287/msom.2022.0172).